s3huber/KeyboardX/README.md

 ### Keyboards

-A keyboard is basically a XML file which is defined by a XML Schema.
+A keyboard is basically a XML file which is defined by XML Schema.
 A keyboard contains one or several grids.
 The player shows one grid at a time.
 Keyboards allow a very flexible structure.

 ### Player